Thursday, February 09, 2006

 For several years these tazias were taken out as hardly a few thousands of Muslims were left in Delhi.
 Muharram regained its fervour in Delhi by eighties.
 From Muharram in Delhi and Lucknow, where for 17 years ban remained on processions, to the tribal belt of Bastar and in the South, Muharram bears the shades of local culture.

 I never saw savaris in UP.
-So are the 'sher', children painted as tigers who wander on the streets in Eastern Maharashtra and Chhattisgarh during the entire ten days.
-This makes Muharram, Yaum-e-Ashura, an all encompassing tradition.
+So are the 'sher', children painted as tigers wander on the streets in Eastern Maharashtra and Chhattisgarh during the entire ten days.
+This makes Muharram procession or Yaum-e-Ashura, an all encompassing tradition.

-What a great tradition it is.
-Most of my friends oppose all these practises as un-Islamic.
-But sine my childhood I have been fascinated with the way Moharram brings all Indians together.
-I never feel that I have any right to make any such pronouncements about bidah etc.
+Many friends do not like these practices.
+But since my childhood I have been fascinated with the way Moharram brings people together.
+I never feel that I have any right to make any such pronouncements or judgments.

 Artisans across all fields were in form or the other associated with tazia-making.
-I remember my Badhai (carpenter), who left all work to return to his hometown to make tazia in the mohalla, though he was otherwise a staunch Hindu.
+I remember the carpenter who left all work to return to his hometown to make tazia in the mohalla, though he was otherwise a staunch Hindu.

 The blacksmith makes knives and arms for the 'akhada'.
 Similarly the intricate handwork on the tazias required artisans from all classes and linked them economically to the Muslims.
 Lately we heard that old tradition of Muharram was dying in India.